Kash’s Corner: Jan. 6 Detainees Facing Unfair Treatment in Detention, Including Solitary Confinement

 And so it's for the protection of the prison population and the individual that's being detained in solitary confinement.

-This seems a gross overreach to be holding, and I read some of this, an 18-year-old and a 70-year-old with no criminal history in solitary confinement as a result of their arrest from the January 6th um incident at the Capitol, when none of them are charged with an aggravated felony.
+This seems a gross overreach to be holding, and I read some of this, an 18-year-old and a 70-year-old with no criminal history in solitary confinement as a result of their arrest from the January 6th incident at the Capitol when none of them are charged with an aggravated felony.

-I can't find a single one of them that requires a full-on pretrial detention, solitary confinement for months, if not years on end, till that person is adjudicated by the criminal justice system.
+I can't find a single one of them that requires a full-on pre-trial detention, solitary confinement for months, if not years on end, till that person is adjudicated by the criminal justice system.

-To me, that um should not stand.
+To me, that should not stand.

 Because when I was a public defender and people found out that I held moderately conservative beliefs, I was excoriated because I was told that that position was sacrosanct for the left.

-And it seems that situation has turned 180 degrees on its head just for the January 6th arrest.
+And it seems that the situation has turned 180 degrees on its head just for the January 6th arrest.

-And I just don't me personally don't have room for that hypocrisy in our judicial system.
+And I just don't, me personally, don't have room for that hypocrisy in our judicial system.

 The term insurrection has been used, I mean, from the beginning.

-I I don't hear it as much anymore.
+I don't hear it as much anymore.

 You're right.